About the author: Kayman McIver

 If you fail an ILTS exam, you will not be penalized.
 You will receive a score report that can help you determine your areas of weakness as you prepare to retake the exam.
 Use the waiting period before retaking the exam to study your weak areas.
 If you didn’t use a study guide the first time, you can use one before retaking the exam.

-240 Tutoring has practice tests and study guides that are specifically aligned with the ILTS exam you need to take.
+240 Tutoring has ILTS practice tests that are specifically aligned with the ILTS exam you need to take.
 Using a study guide will save you time because someone else has gathered the relevant information for you.
 The type of resources you need depends on where you are in your learning.
 Dr. Kristy Mulkey has some great tips on how to choose the best study materials for you.

 The cost of taking the exam is $122.
 If you take a test with constructed-response questions, your responses will be graded separately by two people.
 Should you disagree with their score, you can request a rescore and pay a $50 fee.
 The initial grading cost is included in your registration fee.